 This blogpost is authored by Dr. Porchia Moore, who has been an Advisor and Regular Contributing Writer to The Incluseum for many years.
-This post in the first of what will be a 3-part series…so stay tuned!
+This post in the first of what will be a 3-part series.
+You can read Part 2 here.

 Dr. Moore is Department Head and Assistant Professor of Museum Studies at the University of Florida.
 She is a Critical Race Scholar interrogating the role and function of race in museums and the cultural heritage sector.
 She is the co-creator of The Visitors of Color Project.
 Dr. Moore speaks internationally on issues of race, equity, and inclusion.
 She presents regularly at museum conferences such as AAM, MCN, SEMC, Museums and the Web.
 Dr. Moore has served on numerous museum and museum professionals boards and committees.
 She previously served as Inclusion Catalyst at the Columbia Museum of Art where she also worked as consulting curator of African-American Art for the Spoken rotating art gallery.
 She served as project advisor for MASS Action, was one of the founding architects for Museums and Race, and, as previously mentioned, is Project Advisor and Regular Contributing Writer for Incluseum.
 She has partnered with museums across the nation on education, training, and workshops on race and anti-racism in museums.
 You can follow her on Twitter @PorchiaMuseM.